cosmo-nash/cosmo-nash.github.io/_pages/about.md

 My name is Jared, I am second year master's student at Brown University 🐻

 My research interests are in cosmology, theoretical astrophysics, and statistical mechanics.
 My background spans Cosmic Mircowave Background (CMB) experiment, high energy theory, compuation, and data analytics for 21 cm Cosmology.
-I'm also a part-time teacher from middle school mathematics to quantum theory.
+I'm also a part-time teacher and tutor in everything from middle school mathematics to quantum theory.

 Outside of my interests in physics, I enjoy learning about aspects of quantitative finance and trading. 📈